stratapp/stratapp-website/about.md

   There are plenty of tools to help teams ‘execute’ but counter to their proposition, these tools and apps often serve as a distraction bogging down employees - preventing meaningful tasks to be completed.
 intro_image: "/uploads/image-about-1.png"
-section_text: |2-
+section_text: |-
   {:.font-weight-bold}

   ### we imagined a software that seamlessly ensures that execution of strategy meets expectation

-  Stratapp makes it easier for organisations and teams of all sizes to create, evolve and execute strategy.
-Aligning the day-to-day work outcomes to organisational objectives.
+  \#stratapp makes it easier for organisations and teams of all sizes to create, evolve and execute strategy.
+Aligning the day-to-day work outcomes to strategy.

-  #stratapp introduces a new way of working.
+  \#stratapp introduces a new way of working.
 A way forward for leaders who are serious.
 Serious about what they are trying to achieve and genuinely seeking to tap into the full potential of their current and next-generation workforce.
 section_image: "/uploads/strategic-illustration.svg"
 seo_title: Test title Here for SEO
 seo_description: test descrition here for SEO